 Quantification of radioactivity in PET

 Radioactive atoms are unstable and spontaneously disintegrate (decay) into other atoms, releasing energy by the emission of ionizing radiation.
 When a positron-emitting radionuclide decays, the decay energy is shared between positron (β+) and neutrino (υe, which is not detected).
 The positron travels a short distance (positron range) in tissue before losing enough energy to be able to interact with an electron.
 This leads to the annihilation of the positron and electron, and two 511 keV gamma photons arise, travelling in approximately opposite direction from the site of annihilation.
 The emitted gamma radiation makes it possible to quantify and locate the radioactive material.

 The units of measured radioactivity ("activity") are related to the rate at which they decay.
 The standard unit of radioactivity is Becquerel, and it is equal to one decay per second.
 An old unit is Curie, which equals to 37 GBq.

 Radioactive decay is a random process, and therefore the measurement of radioactivity must be treated with statistical methods.
-We have to observe a number of events (counts) with the detectors to achieve an acceptable level of fluctuations (standard deviation) of the mean value (counts/time).
+We have to observe a number of events (counts) with the detectors over time to achieve an acceptable level of fluctuations (standard deviation) of the mean value (counts/time).
 If the radioactivity in the sample is low, we have to measure it for a longer time, increase the size of the sample, or use a more sensitive detector system, to achieve sufficient count statistics.
 In case of ex vivo blood and tissue samples, the measurement time could be extended until sample radioactivity is reduced to the background radioactivity level, although in practice equipment will be needed for the measurement of other samples before that.
 In in vivo imaging the measurement time is limited by the fact that radioactivity of the "sample" is changing due to physiological dynamic (re)distribution of the radiotracer.
 Therefore the in vivo radioactivity measurement must be divided into time frames, that are short enough to record the dynamic changes in radioactivity concentration, and long enough to achieve sufficient count statistics.